-The increasing volume and nature of big data sets in business, economics, social and political sciences call for more complex and sophisticated mathematical and data mining tools.
+The increasing volume and nature of big data sets in business, economics, social and political sciences call for more complex and sophisticated mathematical and statistical tools.
 The complex systems monitored by big data bases are successfully described in terms of networks.
-In this course we will present and discuss mathematical and data mining tools used to characterize large empirical or model networks.
-Large data sets will be computationally investigated and the limits of the used algorithms will be discussed.
+In this course we will present the fundamentals of probability theory and statistics, and apply such mathematical and statistical tools to characterize large empirical or model networks.
 The assessment of the statistical validity of the observed results will be analyzed and, when possible, quantitatively evaluated.
-Besides the mathematical theory, the course will have a practical approach with homeworks, hands-on classes and with the development of a project.
+Special attention will be dedicated to statistically validated network-measures widely used in network analysis, such as backbones and structures at the mesoscale.
+Besides the mathematical theory, the course will have a practical approach with homeworks and hands-on classes.
 During the class all examples and sample codes will be provided in Python and Jupyter notebooks.

-Lectures: 24 classes of 100 min.
-Around half of the classes will be theory only.
-The other half will include programming exercises or evaluation of data sets.
+Lectures: 12 classes of 100 min.
+Around 80% of the classes will be theory only.
+The other 20% will include programming exercises or evaluation of data sets.
 Therefore, use of a computer will be required during some lectures.
 Students can form groups and use their own laptops.
 Instructions on the required software will be provided during the first class.

 Fitting power laws and other distributions.
 Kolmogorov Smirnov test.
 Assortative networks, joint degree distributions.

 Using scientific Python for numerical network analysis: network models, null models, layouts, Using scientific Python for statistics and plotting: scikit-learn, histograms, distributions, central limit theorem.

 Similarity based networks.
 Correlation networks.
 Partial correlation networks.
 Planar maximally graph networks, Disparity filter, Polya-urn based filter

 Similarity measures.
 Agglomerative and divisive clustering techniques. k-means clustering algorithm.
 Single linkage, average linkage and complete linkage.
 Comparison of outputs of different methods.